 There are so many urns to chose from, in a variety of styles, materials and prices that I thought I would dedicate this post to reviewing lovely but cheap pet urns.

 So read on to find my pick of the best urns to keep your spirit friends ashes near to you without breaking the bank.
+At the time of this review all the featured urns were under USD50.00, however, prices can and do change.

 Diamonds are precious and so are our pets.
 Actually I have a confession, I would probably give away my Diamond ring if it meant I could save my pet.
 Fortunately this is not a choice I have had to make, however, the sad reality is that we normally outlive our pets.
 Whenever possible I have had my pets cremated, and their ashes scattered.
 Recently I lost my 17 year old cat, and though he is buried in our yard, I wanted to find a way to keep him close to my heart.